 See the first-scan brief before you connect anything

-This preview shows the structure of the executive summary and top-5 opportunity list that OpsCurb uses during the first review.
+This preview shows the structure of the executive summary, sample resource records, and top opportunity list that OpsCurb uses during the first review.
 It reflects the format we deliver, not a fabricated testimonial or named customer claim.

 A first-scan brief you can assign, track, and forward